 A Better Alternative

-Google Home can differentiate between different members of the family with their unique voice and associate the right Google ID with them.
+Google Home can differentiate between different members of the family with its unique voice and associate the right Google ID with them.
 So, you don’t have to worry about resuming the podcast from where your sister left instead of where you paused.

 There is a solution though.
 Google Home can also be used as a Bluetooth speaker.
 Just ask Google Home to turn on Bluetooth and make it discoverable.
 Connect your mobile and use your favorite app to listen and manage podcasts.
 You can also use Google Assistant.
 This will give you more control over your podcasts.